bekahwebb/bekahwebb.github.io/_posts/2023-09-01-first-post.md

 ```
 Better, much better.
 We now have a cleaned table that is much easier to follow.

 Now let's scrape data from the Provo Wikipedia page and use the same code as above with this Provo wiki url but specify the table we want.
 I want to look at table 4 to look at the top Employers in Provo.
-It is no shocker that BYU is the #1 Employer with all of the people that they employ.
 We will repeat steps 1 and 2 for this tutorial to now handle a new table that we want to scrape and clean.

 # Repeat Step 1: Scraping data from another wikipedia page
 ```